claytonbarnette/Learning/README.md

 ![Linkedin Learning][linkedinlearning]

-I completed the **"Up and Running with Go"** course on __Lynda.com__, which is now [Linkedin Learning](https://www.linkedin.com/learning/) with *David Gassner* to help me get upto speed, plus I spent some quality time with the documentation at [https://golang.org](https://golang.org) website.
-I hope this helps other get started or take a second look at the Go! programming language.
+I completed the **"Up and Running with Go"** course with *David Gassner* on __Lynda.com__, which is now [Linkedin Learning](https://www.linkedin.com/learning/) to help me get upto speed, plus I spent some quality time with the documentation at [https://golang.org](https://golang.org) website.

+I hope this helps you and other get started or take a second look at the [Go!](https://golang.org) programming language.

 ![Learning Go][go-logo]